 The language is all wrong for the Buddha, and this sounds very 20th century, with a strong dose of self-help.

-At first the earliest source I could find for this was from 1993, from a book by John Mason called You’re Born an Original, Don’t Die a Copy!, except there the final word is “perseverance” rather than the “persistence” of the quote on Twitter.
-There’s …
+At first the earliest source I could find for these exact words was from 1993, from a book by John Mason called You’re Born an Original, Don’t Die a Copy!, except there the final word is “perseverance” rather than the “persistence” of the quote on …

 Read the rest of this article » ““In the confrontation between the stream and the rock, the stream always wins; not through strength, but through perseverance.””